Already an expert?

 • Body: A tactile sensation describing the weight and fullness of wine in the mouth.
 Wine can be light, medium, or full-bodied.

-• Master Sommelier: A master sommelier is a wine specialist who has passed the highest level of certification from the Court of Master Sommeliers, an international organization that promotes excellence in beverage service.
+• Master Sommelier: A wine specialist who has passed the highest level of certification from the Court of Master Sommeliers, an international organization that promotes excellence in beverage service.
 A master sommelier has proven their knowledge, skills, and abilities in all aspects of wine, beer, spirits, cocktails, and hospitality through a rigorous four-part examination that covers theory, service, and tasting.
 The exam is very challenging and has a low pass rate.
 There are only 269 master sommeliers in the world as of 2021.

 Get read-y.